Mayonnaise Making Process: Mayonnaise

 SSHE (Scrape Surface Heat Exchanger) Mayonnaise Pasteurization Machine

-After vacuum emulsification, the SSHE is used to heat and cool the mayonnaise.
+After vacuum emulsification, the SSHE heats and cools the mayonnaise.
 The SSHE has the following qualities:

 - High efficiency at transferring heat.